wasabi805/webpack-babel-typescript-tailwind/README.md

 ## Other Loaders | Reconfigure the rules

-We'll need to reconfigure the object in the rules array because we need to be able to pass in "options" to loader.These options instruct that loader on tasks such as weather or not to process certain files as resources to provide for our html.
-If they **do** need to process the resource, the options values gives further granularity on how to do so.
+We'll need to reconfigure the object in the rules array because we need the ability to pass in "options" to the loader.
 [For more info](https://webpack.js.org/concepts/loaders/#configuration)

-For this example, I'll how configure css-loader to have th ability to handle the usage url() so that I can add a background image as the background of a div with the class of "logo".
+For this example, I'll configure css-loader to handle the usage of url() so that I can add a background image to the div with the class of "logo".

-The changes we'll make below simply are to:
+The changes made below simply are to:

-- remove the strings names of the loader.
+- remove the string names in the loader.
 - replace the string name with an object in its place.
-- give that object a key of loader with the value of string name of the loader we removed from the rules array.
+- give that object a key of loader and its value of the loader name.
-- if we need to add options, we make a key of options whole value is an object.
+- if we need to add options, an option's key is available.

-Note about that last step: The keys will be specific to the particular loader so you'll probably need to look at the docs for that loader to figure out the options paramters to configure the loader.

-The update we make below is what's recomended from [Webpack's Docs](https://webpack.js.org/concepts/loaders/#using-loaders)
+The update made below is what's recommended from [Webpack's Docs](https://webpack.js.org/concepts/loaders/#using-loaders)

       //inside webpack.config.js

       module:{
           rules:[